sat-engineer/sovereign-merchant/product-and-tech-spec.md

 - Overpayments: For deposit mode, create deposit for full invoice amount only; log overpayment separately
 - Overpayments: For invoicing/qbo-first modes, mark invoice as paid in full; log overpayment for credit/refund handling
 - Status is determined immediately when invoice is processed (no intermediate pending state)
+- Include BTCPay `additionalStatus` when present so support can see if a payment was late/partial even after expiry

 ⸻